The Lactose Myth

 Lactose intolerance is the inability to properly digest lactose.

 For your reference, anything with the ending ‘-ose’ is a sugar.
 Glucose.
 Fructose.
 Sucrose.
 Galactose.
 Maltose.
 Lactose.
-These are all sugars and lactose is milk sugar.
+These are all sugars and lactose is a sugar specific to milk.

 ALL milk contains lactose no matter what species it comes from.

 To be clear, almond, soy, coconut or any other plant “milk” are not milks at all.
-These are processed beverages that come with their own challenges, often including sugars and other added ingredients, that I know I do not want to include in my diet.
+These are processed beverages that come with their own challenges, often including sugars and other added ingredients.

 Cow milk, goat milk, sheep milk, all milk, contain lactose.

 My husband Will is lactose intolerant.
-His symptoms are not at all similar to what Meg Ryan experienced on that train in France.
+His symptoms are not at all similar to what Meg Ryan's character experienced on that train in France.
 His biggest symptom is joint pain.
-Inflammation of his joints that creeps up within hours or sometimes not until the next day.
+Inflammation of his joints that creeps up within hours or not until the next day.
 Sometimes the inflammation is so bad he cannot bend his fingers.
-As a teenager, Will was SKINNY!
+As a milk drinking teenager, Will was SKINNY!
 He still is relatively thin now and back in high school, he was a bone rack.
-During University, Will stopped drinking milk as it was a luxury a student on a budget did not spend money on.
+While away at university living on a student's budget, Will stopped drinking milk.
 Miraculously, he started putting on weight.

 Today, Will consumes lots of different dairy products.
 How is this possible when he is lactose intolerant?

-IF dairy products are made in the traditional way, beneficial microbes breakdown the lactose into lactic acid, glucose and galactose.
+When dairy products are made in the traditional way, using beneficial microbes and time, lactose is naturally broken down into lactic acid, glucose and galactose.
 Glucose and galactose are simple sugars that the body can easily digest.

 Will, who is lactose intolerant, can eat any and all dairy products including artisan cheeses, yogurt, and kefir as long as they are properly fermented during the make process.
-He can consume cow, goat and sheep cheeses.
+He can consume cow, goat and sheep cheeses with NO undesirable side effects.

 Will CANNOT drink milk from any species.
-Even goat which is the easiest to digest (in my opinion) he cannot drink without side effects.
+Even goat which is one of the easiest milks to digest.

 Over the years we have met many people who have similar digestive issues with lactose as Will does.

 I remember not enjoying cow milk as a child.
-I could never explain it as there wasn’t much talk of food intolerances in the 80s.
-I remember my grandmother had goat milk on occasion that she purchased at the Hamilton Framers Market, no doubt “under the radar” of the local Health Unit.
+I could never explain it as there wasn’t much talk of food intolerances in the 1980s.
+It wasn't the taste, it simply left me not feeling great.
+I remember my grandmother had goat milk on occasion that she purchased at the Hamilton Framers Market.
 This milk was sweet and delicious, and it left me feeling great!
 I would go home and tell my mom that I wanted goat milk.
-She would laugh at me lovingly and we always looked for goat milk in the grocery store with no luck.
+She would laugh at me lovingly and we always looked for goat milk in the grocery store with no luck of finding any.

 So, which category do you fall under?

-Are you lactose intolerant or cow milk intolerant or neither?
-I know some of you are intolerant to goat or sheep milk.
+Are you lactose intolerant or cow milk protein intolerant or other?
+Or perhaps neither?
+I know some of you are intolerant to cow, goat and sheep milk.
+If this is you, you could be lactose intolerant or simply find all dairy difficult to digest.

-AND just to confuse matters, I also find I cannot digest goat dairy when the goats have been fed fermented feeds such as corn silage or haylage (fermented corn plant or fermented hay), so essentially all of the goat cheeses in the grocery store are not an option for me even if I did like the taste.
+AND just to confuse matters, I also find I cannot digest goat dairy when the goats have been fed fermented feeds such as corn silage or haylage (fermented corn plant or fermented hay), so essentially all of the goat cheeses in the grocery store are not an option for me even if I did like the taste of commercially made goat dairy.

-I have found that what the animals eat determines whether I can consume the dairy or not.
+I have found that what the goats eat determines whether I can consume the dairy or not.

 I love cheese and milk, yogurt and kefir.